1. Complete an application.

 3. Submit your test scores.

-Official ACT or SAT test scores for all applicants who graduated from high school within the last five years must be mailed directly from ACT or SAT headquarters or from the student’s high school.
+Official ACT, SAT, or CLT test scores for all applicants who graduated from high school within the last five years must be received directly from ACT or SAT headquarters or from the student’s high school.
 A minimum score of 18 ACT or a 940 SAT is required for admission to Mississippi College.
+CLT test takers must score a 61 to be admitted to MC.
 Once an application, official transcript, and test score are received, a decision will be made regarding the student’s admission.
-If the student is accepted, they will receive a scholarship award offer via mail within 7-10 days of acceptance.
-Scores should be sent directly to The Office of Admission (Box 4026, Clinton, MS 39058) directly from the high school or from ACT or SAT.
+If the student is accepted, they will receive a scholarship award offer via mail within 7-10 days of acceptance after awards are initially sent in October.
+Scores should be directed to The Office of Admission (Box 4026, Clinton, MS 39058) directly from the high school or from ACT or SAT.

 4. Send us your immunization certificate.